Register Any Point: Scaling 3D Point Cloud Registration by Flow Matching: Conclusion

+We presented RAP, a generative flow-matching model for single-stage multi-view point cloud registration.
+By casting registration as conditional point flow generation with an alternating-attention transformer, RAP achieves holistic multi-view reasoning without a pairwise stage or pose graph optimization, yielding strong robustness under low overlap.
+Trained on over 100k multi-view registration instances from 17 diverse datasets and evaluated zero-shot on our proposed cross-domain benchmark, RAP achieves state-of-the-art performance across object, indoor, outdoor, TLS, and map domains.
+A rigidity-enforcing sampler provides further test-time gains.
+We hope RAP serves as a step toward a universal registration foundation model for applications such as SLAM, 3D reconstruction, and robotic manipulation.

-Our approach assumes scans are recorded in the same scene, like other feed-forward reconstruction methods.
-Besides, current generation times preclude real-time operation at automotive LiDAR frame rates.
+\tightparagraph{Limitations and future work} Our approach assumes that the scans to be registered are recorded in the same environment, like other feed-forward reconstruction methods~\cite{wang2025cvpr-vggt,wang2025arxiv-pi3}.
 By modeling flow in Euclidean space rather than the transformation group, our method could potentially handle non-rigid transformations, though this remains unexplored.
-Future work may extend to scene flow estimation and merging point maps from photogrammetry and feed-forward 3D reconstruction.
+Future work may extend to scene flow estimation~\cite{huang2022eccv} and merging point maps from photogrammetry~\cite{schoenberger2016cvpr-sfm} and feed-forward 3D reconstruction~\cite{wang2025cvpr-vggt,wang2025arxiv-pi3}.